-I think we can all agree that I still have a long ways to go in perfecting my wrapping technique, but luckily these Papaya Salad Rolls taste awesome anyway.
+I think we can all agree that I still have a long ways to go in perfecting my wrapping technique, but luckily these Thai rolls taste awesome anyway.

 I first had papaya salad when I was visiting Thailand back in 2011.
-Wow, I can’t believe that was actually 6 years ago now!
+Wow, I can’t believe how quickly the years have gone by.

 I think we can all agree that the best part of salad rolls in the dipping sauce.

-These papaya salad rolls just wouldn’t be complete without this amazing peanut sauce!
+These Thai papaya salad rolls just wouldn’t be complete without this amazing peanut sauce!